camerond/camerondaigle/posts/three-types-of-meetings.md

 now everyone else is having to wait their turn as pixels get pushed around – a literal case of design by committee.

 Dialogue is fine!
 Conversations are great.
-Feedback should be recieved, recorded and followed up on.
+Feedback should be received, recorded and followed up on.
 But once you start _deciding_ things – whether you're moving a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're